10 m Sprint Test

 Before the start of the test, it is important to ensure you have the following items:

-- Reliable and consistent testing facility of at least 20 m in length (e.g. indoor hall or artificial sports field).
+- Reliable and consistent testing facility of at least 20m in length (e.g. indoor hall or artificial sports field).

-- Test administrators (minimum of 2).
+- Test administrators (minimum of two).

 - Timing gates x 2 (preferred, but not essential)